International Legion (Ukraine): Belgium

 In Belgian law, it is not illegal for a Belgian citizen to enlist for service in a foreign army.
 However, Time reported on 7 March 2022 that Belgium was dissuading its veterans from joining the International Legion.
 The first contingent of seven volunteers left Belgium for Ukraine on 4 March and included two Belgian Turks and a Belgian veteran of the Afghanistan War as well as Eastern European immigrants.

 The Ukrainian embassy in Brussels confirmed on 15 March that 18 Belgian residents had arrived in Ukraine to enlist in the international legion while a further 92 had expressed interest in joining.
 Among those who had made contact with the Ukrainian Embassy were said to be Italian, French, Moroccan, and Luxembourg nationals.
 At least two members of the Belgian Land Component disobeyed orders to enlist with the International Legion.

 It was subsequently reported that two Belgians had been immediately despatched to the front-line while the remainder had been concentrated at Yavoriv military base at the time of its bombing on 13 March.
 It was subsequently reported on 23 March that "more than half" of the 18 had returned to Belgium, either to convalesce after the Yavoriv bombing or as a result of dissatisfaction with their conditions of service.
 Concerns were raised about the personal backgrounds and political profile of some of the Belgian volunteers.

 According to De Morgen, 14 Belgians travelled to fight in Ukraine between February and June 2022.
 By this date, nine had returned home and two had apparently been killed in action.
 One of the two was a 27-year old Belgian Ukrainian called Artem Dymyd from Charleroi who had enlisted in the Ukrainian Army in 2014 and who was killed by rocket fire in Donetsk.
+One former Belgian soldier named as "Boris" suffered severe injuries.

 Brazil

-As of 6 March, about 500 Brazilians are mobilizing on WhatsApp, Telegram and social networks groups to enlist.
+on 5 March 2022, a Brazilian newspaper reported thatabout 500 Brazilians were mobilizing on WhatsApp, Telegram and social networks groups to enlist.
 The Embassy of Ukraine in Brazil said that "it is not enlisting for the Ukrainian Foreign Legion" or "campaigning to join this military formation".
 The costs are up to US$1,5 thousand per person, including air tickets and documentation.
 There are over 600,000 people of Ukrainian descent living in Brazil.

-As of July 6, three Brazilian volunteers were killed fighting in Ukraine.
-André Hack Bahi was killed on June 4 while helping fellow volunteers escape during fighting in the Luhansk region.
-Thalita do Valle, a female model and ex-Kurdish Pershmerga volunteer was killed in Kharkiv on June 30 during an attack on a Ukrainian bunker, which also resulted in the death of Douglas Búrigo when he tried to look for her since she didn't evacuate from the bunker in time.
-Brazilian diplomats confirmed the reports on July 5.
+As of 6 July, three Brazilian volunteers were killed fighting in Ukraine.
+André Hack Bahi was killed on 4 June while helping fellow volunteers escape during fighting in the Luhansk region.
+Thalita do Valle, a female model and ex-Kurdish Pershmerga volunteer was killed in Kharkiv on 30 June during an attack on a Ukrainian bunker, which also resulted in the death of Douglas Búrigo when he tried to look for her since she did not evacuate from the bunker in time.
+Brazilian diplomats confirmed the reports on 5 July.